Our child-centered curriculum promotes learning, discovery, confidence building, and JOY!

 What We Do – and Why

-Time for playing a game, talking, reading, science experiments (approximately 15 minutes).
-Small Group’s purpose is to introduce children to more teacher-directed activities with groups small enough to encourage each child to participate.
-We support children as they learn to speak and listen, to take turns and to cooperate while learning new concepts.
+Small group introduces children to more teacher-directed activities with groups small enough to encourage each child to participate.
+We support children as they learn to speak and listen, to take turns, and to cooperate while learning new concepts.

 Large Muscle Play

-Large Muscle Play’s purpose is to allow children to move and choose activities that will continue to develop the muscles of their legs, arms and torso – improving balance and developing physical confidence.
-These activities give children the opportunity to develop friendships and stimulate language as well.
-Large Muscle Play occurs outdoors or in the gym area, depending on the weather.
+Large muscle play allows children to move and choose activities that will continue to develop muscles, improve balance, and promote physical confidence.
+These activities also give children the opportunity to develop friendships and stimulate language.